 In general, it is recommended to train on your home elliptical trainer for the equal amount of time you would spend running on an average easy day.
 So, if your normal easy run is 40-50 minutes, than you would train on the elliptical machine for 40-50 minutes.
 I personally find a lower incline is more similar to the running motion.

 It can be tough to cross-train, especially when you’re injured and feel you should be increasing your mileage if, for example, you have a race coming up.
 However if you introduce some elliptical training into your exercise routine, I think you will challenge your aerobic system without pounding your joints and you’ll emerge from your injury with minimal fitness loss.

 Research suggests that rather than passive rest, a modified training plan of movement maintains fitness, helps recovery and improves your emotional status when you can’t physically run on the road!
 I know I am grumpy as hell when I can’t run due to injury – my poor partner suffers!!

-Another tip I want to share with you is one I learnt from a top level running coach when I was working at England Athletics.
+Another tip I want to share with you is one I learnt from a top level running coach.
 When getting back to running after an injury, it’s a good idea to start on the treadmill rather than go straight outdoors.
 That way you are able to stop if you feel a twinge – if you are out running and the injury starts to return you then have to get yourself home and may damage it further!
 So I always build up again on the treadmill slowly at my local gym then go back out on the road when I am confident I can do 5k with no problems.